Internships - Internships FAQs

 Who is eligible for the Work Scholar Program?

 Aperture accepts qualified candidates at a range of points in their education and career paths.
-Most successful applicants have completed college (with the exception of the part-time positions, for which we often accept current students) and have already gained some experience in their field of interest.
+Most successful applicants have completed college and already gained some experience in their field of interest, or current students in a related field of study.

 Do you accept international applicants?